Photo by Scovad from Getty Images Pro via Canva.com

 5 Ways Staging Benefits Home Sellers

-According to the Real Estate Staging Association, competitively priced homes that were staged before listing—regardless if they were occupied or vacant—sell roughly four times faster than comparable unstaged properties.
+According to the Real Estate Staging Association, competitively priced homes that were staged before listing—regardless of whether occupied or vacant—sell roughly four times faster than comparable unstaged properties.
 Even properties that went on the market unstaged and then were later staged, after not attracting offers for 90 days or more, sold in an average of 42 days after staging.

 Photos of staged listings look better than photos of vacant or unstaged listings.
-Over 85% of buyers begin their home searches online, and listings that include pictures of clean, bright, staged homes capture attention more often than listings of vacant or unstaged homes.
-Also, buyers’ agents are more inclined to request showings of staged homes for their clients.
+More than 90% of buyers begin their home searches online, and listings that include pictures of clean, bright, staged homes capture attention more often than listings of vacant or unstaged homes.
+Buyers’ agents are also more inclined to request showings of staged homes for their clients.

 Professionally staged homes are regarded as "well-maintained" and stand out in prospective buyers' minds.
 Homes with updated colors, finishes, and amenities are viewed as a better value because they are move-in ready.
 The buyer won’t have to spend additional money on repairs or renovations right away.